 The National Curriculum is organised into Key Stages.
 Reception children follow the Early Years Foundation Stage curriculum, KS1 is for children aged 5-7 (Year Groups 1 and 2) and KS2 is for children aged 7-11 (Year Groups 3,4,5 and 6).

 In EYFS and KS1, phonics is taught to all children.
-We follow the Letters and Sounds Programme of study, using Jolly Phonics and a range of other resources to ensure that synthetic phonics is taught in a fun, multi-sensory and interactive way.
-Further information about this can be found here: http://www.letters-and-sounds.com/
+We follow the Read Write Inc (RWI) programme of study, to ensure that synthetic phonics is taught in a fun, multi-sensory and interactive way.
+Further information about this can be found here: www.ruthmiskinliteracy.com

 We have created our own half-termly topic themes which can be viewed on the Curriculum theme map below.
 These topics have been carefully chosen by staff to enable the children in our school to develop the skills they need to participate fully in the world around them.
 Our curriculum has been carefully designed to foster creativity and challenge, ensuring it provides an inclusive experience for all of our children.
 When planning our curriculum, pupil voice was a key factor.
 Each half termly topic is accompanied by a text; a book, a poem, a film or a piece of non-fiction writing.
 This text provides the 'hook' for all of our learning.
 We believe that children learn best when they are excited and intrigued and we aim to provide a cohesive and immersive learning experience which encourages children to be curious, whilst offering the opportunity the build upon previous knowledge and skills.